-Our Mission is to introduce our audience to natural forms and forces of nature they might not otherwise be exposed to.
+Our Mission, as a performing arts company, is to introduce our audience to natural forms and forces of nature they might not otherwise be exposed to.
 We aim to entertain through the thrill of discovery and to inspire action by imparting a growing respect for the earth and its many wonders!
-Knowledge inspires hope for the future.
+Knowledge inspires hope for the future!

 Our new show: Terran's Aquarium Exposes the audience to the current global fresh water situation.